tischda/mkdoc/README.md

 ### Configuration

-Pandoc configuration is done in `pandoc.options` file, for instance:
+Pandoc configuration is done in `pandoc.options` file (GO template), for instance:

 ~~~
 --from=markdown+yaml_metadata_block